Dinosaur (Dinosaur Jr. album): Background and recording

 The album was originally released when the band was still known simply as Dinosaur, before a lawsuit forced the name change to Dinosaur Jr. Therefore, it was originally a self-titled album, but subsequent issues kept the Dinosaur title.

-Reception
+Release and reception

+When Dinosaur was released in July of 1985, critical indifference led to low sales; only about 1,500 copies were sold in its first year.

-Critical reception of the album was mixed to positive.
-In a retrospective review for AllMusic, Stephen Thomas Erlewine gave the albums 3 stars out of a possible 5, describing Dinosaur as having a few standout songs but overall as "impressive, but uneven" due to the band's struggling to integrate hardcore punk, hard rock with touches of experimental music.
-Pitchfork Media ranked the album at 6.2 out of 10, describing it as "a fucking mess" with overlong songs drawing on too many styles to be consistent.
+Critical reception of the album has since been mixed.
+In a retrospective review, AllMusic's Stephen Thomas Erlewine described Dinosaur as "impressive" and said it had several standout songs.
+However, he said the album was overall "uneven" due to the band's apparent struggle to successfully integrate hardcore punk and hard rock with touches of experimental music.
+Pitchfork Media ranked the album at 6.2 out of 10, describing it as "a fucking mess" with overly lengthy tracks drawing on too many styles to be consistent.

 Track listing

 All songs written by J Mascis.

 "Bulbs of Passion" was not featured on the original vinyl LP; it was a b-side to the "Repulsion" single.
 Subsequent reissues on cassette and compact disc featured it as the last song.
 The 2005 reissue on Merge Records placed "Bulbs of Passion" as the first track at J Mascis' request.
 "Yeah, I asked for that," J recalls, "because [that song] gave our new direction - it felt like we were our own sound."
 Also featured was a 1987 live performance of "Does It Float" as a bonus track to close out the album.